mailto:firstname.lastname@example.orgMore transportation articles by David Lawyer

 But the automobile figure is for both city and intercity driving.
 To fairly compare it to Amtrak, one must correct the auto figure so it reflects intercity use.
 For intercity, there are about 2 persons/auto as compared to 1.6 overall, and the auto gets more miles/gallon in intercity use (about 26 as compared to 22 overall).
 After making this correction, Amtrak is appears to be little more energy efficient that the auto prior to 2000 and significantly less energy efficient that the auto for 2001.

-See also CRS Report: 96-22 - Amtrak and Energy Conservation: Background ...
-This 1996 update by the Congressional Research Service, agrees with the above conclusion that Amtrak energy-efficiency is about the same as the auto.
+See also CRS Report: 96-22 - Amtrak and Energy Conservation: Background ... or alternate site if above link broken This 1999 update by the Congressional Research Service, agrees with the above conclusion that Amtrak energy-efficiency is about the same as the auto.
 The Amtrak energy intensity they used from "Transportation Energy Data Book" may have been too low due to the failure to consider that each BTU of electricity takes a few BTUs of fuel to generate.
 This resulted in the energy-efficiency of Amtrak's electric trains being overstated.
 But while the data may be flawed, the conclusions of the CRS report turn out to be the same as mine.

 See vol. 4: Report on Agencies of Transportation (see Table IV pp. 226-245 and Table D pp. 574-581).